 Organizational NPI (Type 2)

 The Organization NPI (Type 2) is for group practices.
-If an individual is a health care provider and is considering forming a group practice, or is incorporated, the indiviudal will need to obtain an NPI for the individual (Type 1) and an NPI for the organization or group practice (Type 2).
+If you are considering forming a group practice, or is incorporating, you will need to obtain an NPI for yourself (Type 1) and an NPI for your organization or group practice (Type 2).

 Obtain an NPI

+You can obtain an NPI by going to the National Plan and Provider Enumeration System website (NPPES) and completing an application electronically or by downloading a paper copy and submitting it by mail.
 The online application process for an individual NPI is quick, taking less than 30 minutes.
 Applications submitted online may be processed as quickly as 10 days; mail-in applications may take up to 60 days.
+Remember to print a copy of your application for your files.

-Before applying for an NPI number, individuals should search the NPI registry to confirm they do not already have one.
-It is possible that an employer, such as a hospital, may have obtained an NPI for the individual.
-The individual should be sure to search any previous names used professionally.
+Before applying for an NPI number, you should search the NPI registry to confirm you do not already have one.
+It is possible that an employer, such as a hospital, may have obtained an NPI for you.
+Be sure to also search any previous names used professionally.

-The individual will need his or her Social Security Number and license or registration number when applying.
-The individual will also need to determine which provider taxonomy codes will be selected.
+You will need your Social Security Number and license or registration number when applying.
+You will also need to determine which provider taxonomy codes will be selected.

 - List of NPI taxonomy codes and definitions